Deducteam/lambdapi/doc/sections/commands.md

 Exposition defines how a symbol can be used outside the module where it is defined.
 By default any symbol is _public_, which means it can be used without restriction anywhere.
 There are two exposition markers available:
-- `local`: the symbol cannot be used outside of its module (can be compared to a symbol not in the interface in OCaml);
+- `private`: the symbol cannot be used outside of its module (can be compared to a symbol not in the interface in OCaml);
 - `protected`: the symbol can only be used in left-hand side of rewrite rules outside of its module.